apigee-labs/rapier/README.md

           $ref: '#/entities/Item'
 ```

-The format of the resource for multi-valued realtionships is under the control of the Rapier author - this Collection format is used here as an example.

-`http://example.org/xxxxx` and `http://example.org/yyyyy` are 'perma-link' URLs.
-The format of the perma-link URLs is part of the private implementation of the server — it is not part of the API —
-and clients should treat them as opaque.
-Navigating between resources using perma-link URLs is the primary navigation mechnism for clients using the API.

 The combination of the `well_known_URLS` and `query_paths` properties of `To_do_list` implies that the following URL and URL template are valid:

     /to-dos/items